 The CU in D.C. program gives CU Boulder undergraduate students the opportunity to put classroom learning into real world action.
 Participants spend time living, studying and interning in the nation’s capital.
 They gain practical work experience by doing a professional internship in the daytime, and they continue their coursework by taking CU Boulder classes in the evening.
 Students grow personally, professionally, and intellectually and say that CU in D.C. is a formative and rich college experience.

 Education Abroad provides students with the opportunity to combine experiential learning and academic theory as a means to gain professional experience and to develop a new perspective on a career field.
 You will experience what it’s like to navigate work culture in your host country and have the chance to expand your international network all while earning academic credit.

-Students who participate in the two-year INVST Program are able to access a Community Leadership Internship for credit.
-This skills-training course develops students' competencies as community leaders working for a just and sustainable world.
+Students who participate in the two-year INVST Community Studies program are able to access a community leadership internship for credit.
+This skills-training course develops students’ competencies as community leaders working for a just and sustainable world.
 Under the supervision of the instructor and a community partner, students learn organizational and leadership skills by serving as volunteer staff at community-based organizations.
 First-hand experience provides students with a deepened understanding of the complex issues facing humanity.
 Learners are exposed to solution-based strategies for positive change.